March 2

 A nephrologist who completed his studies at the University of Toronto, Dr. Jason Fung, hopes to change all that.
 Back in 2001, he joined Scarborough General Hospital where he continues to change the lives of individuals.

 He is not the only doctor to try and create awareness about the incredible health benefits that one can achieve by fasting.
-In fact, this is one of the world’s oldest dietary interventions, having been practiced for thousands of years already!
+This is one of the world’s oldest dietary interventions, having been practiced for thousands of years already!

 Some doctors suggest that fasting can be harmful to one’s health, but that can only be if it is not done properly.
 If proper fasting truly had any adverse effects on one’s system, we would have known by now.
 And in such a case, studies that show the pros of regular fasting would not be emerging.